Senerz/esx_defibrillateur/README.md

 Ancien :
---if xPlayer.job.name == 'ambulance' then
+if xPlayer.job.name == 'ambulance' then

 Nouveau :
 --if xPlayer.job.name == 'ambulance' then